Two-component Polyurethane Adhesives

 - Improved Recyclability Levels

 We develop adhesives that promote the recyclability of packaging.
-For example, our innovative SF10M (A+B), is dedicated to mono-material PE packaging and has Recyclass approval.
+For example, our innovative SF10M (A+B), dedicated to mono-material PE packaging and has Recyclass approval.

 - Reduced Harmful Substances

 HERBERTS LF 225 / HARDENER 300M is a general performance solvent free two-component polyurethane-cross-linking adhesive system which can be processed at 45~50°C.